The Ballad of Big Al

 The Ballad of Big Al, marketed as Allosaurus in North America, is a 2000 special episode of the nature documentary television series Walking with Dinosaurs.
 The Ballad of Big Al is set in the Late Jurassic, 145 million years ago, and follows a single Allosaurus specimen nicknamed "Big Al" whose life story has been reconstructed based on a well-preserved fossil of the same name.
-The Ballad of Big Al was like the other episodes of Walking with Dinosaurs made by Impossible Pictures and was produced by the BBC Natural History Unit, the Discovery Channel, ProSieben and TV Asahi.
+The Ballad of Big Al was like the other episodes of Walking with Dinosaurs made by Impossible Pictures and was produced by the BBC Studios Science Unit, the Discovery Channel, ProSieben and TV Asahi.
 The episode was aired together with a 30-minute behind-the-scenes episode, Big Al Uncovered.

+Production

+The special was filmed in Arizona.
+The design of the Allosaurus in the special was altered from the original model used in Walking with Dinosaurs.

 Plot

-The special begins at the University of Wyoming's Geological Museum, showing the bones of a sauropod followed by an Allosaurus named Big Al. After the ghost of Big Al wanders the museum passing by his own skeleton and a nest of fossilized eggs, the film then travels back in time to 145 Mya showing a similar nest.
-Al and his siblings hatch and are helped out of the nest by their mother.
-She brings them to a river bank and the hatchlings start to hunt for insects.
-When the mother leaves the hatchlings temporarily, a one-year-old Allosaurus comes out of hiding and kills one of them (luckily, the victim was not Al).
+The special begins at the University of Wyoming's Geological Museum, showing the bones of a sauropod followed by an Allosaurus named Big Al. After the ghost of Big Al wanders the museum passing by his own skeleton and a nest of fossilized eggs, the film then travels back in time to 145 million years ago during the Late Jurassic of Wyoming, showing an Allosaurus nest.
+Al and his siblings hatch and are helped out of the nest by their mother, who then brings them to a river bank and the hatchlings start to hunt for insects.
+When the mother leaves the hatchlings temporarily, a one-year-old Allosaurus comes out of hiding and kills one of them; thankfully, Al was not the victim.